mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 />
 ```

-Users are still free to modify this grouping configuration by going into the option menues.
-But in few click you can se that Hitchcock's box office results vary a lot.
+Users are still free to modify this grouping configuration by going into the column menu.
+But in a few clicks, you can see that Hitchcock's box office results vary a lot.

 <img src="/static/blog/mui-x-v5.3.0/defaultSettings.png" alt="remove groupable option" style="width: 100%; margin-bottom: 16px;" />